gudel/Interactive-dashboard/README.md

 Probable cause:
 A mistake in seeding during earlier iteration.
 Likely caused with pre-fetching problem when running `/seed`.
+Upon further rumination, likely # Debug Log subheader 2 is the cause.
+In the future, when seeding gives out weird behavior, check database tables *stat*.

 Key takeaway:
 - Check database tables when fetch command behaves unexpectedly